Indexes

 Remove an Index

-You can remove any unused index except the default unique index on the
+You can delete any index from a collection except the default unique index on the

 _id